itzsaga/fcc-sept-2017/README.md

 If you already have a personal token that you've been using to make API requests, you can keep using that one.
 Otherwise, you'll need to generate a new one.

 To start, go to [github.com/settings/tokens](https://github.com/settings/tokens) and click "Generate new token."
-Name it something like "Learn.co", and check `repo` scope.
+Name it something like "FCC-Meetup", and check `repo` scope.
 Once you generate the token, make sure to copy and paste it somewhere, because once you leave that page, you won't be able to see it again.

 Using the token to [access the API](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/about-authorization-options-for-oauth-apps/#3-use-the-access-token-to-access-the-api) is a simple matter of creating an `Authorization` header with our request.